You Are About to Leave This Site

 - Patients may experience temporary visual disturbances after an intravitreal injection with EYLEA HD or EYLEA and the associated eye examinations.
 Advise patients not to drive or use machinery until visual function has recovered sufficiently.

-AMD = age-related macular degeneration; AAO = American Academy of Ophthalmology; ASP = average sales price; ASRS = American Society of Retina Specialists; BCBS = Blue Cross Blue Shield; CMS = Centers for Medicare & Medicaid Services; DME = diabetic macular edema; DR = diabetic retinopathy; ERISA = Employee Retirement Income Security Act; HCP = health care provider; HCPCS = Healthcare Common Procedure Coding System; GPO = group purchasing organization; MAC = Medicare Administrative Contractor; NDC = National Drug Code; RBM = Reimbursement Business Manager; VA = Veterans Affairs; WPS = Wisconsin Physician Services.
+AMD = age-related macular degeneration; AAO = American Academy of Ophthalmology; ASP = average sales price; ASRS = American Society of Retina Specialists; CMS = Centers for Medicare & Medicaid Services; DME = diabetic macular edema; DR = diabetic retinopathy; ERISA = Employee Retirement Income Security Act; FDA = US Food and Drug Administration; HCP = health care provider; GPO = group purchasing organization; MAC = Medicare Administrative Contractor; NDC = National Drug Code; RBM = Reimbursement Business Manager.

 EYLEA HD, EYLEA, and EYLEA4U are registered trademarks of Regeneron Pharmaceuticals, Inc.